 Studying in Amsterdam is an unforgettable experience!
 It is the most popular university city in the Netherlands, so the demand for student housing is high.
-Therefore many (international) students struggle to find suitable housing.
+At the same time, the number of available accommodation is very scarce.

-With this information document, we would like to provide you with clear and honest information about (student) housing and give you some suggestions on how you can find a room in Amsterdam yourself.
+With this information document, we would like to provide you with clear and honest information about (student) housing and how you can find a room in Amsterdam yourself.

-International Office Inholland Amsterdam
+International Office Inholland Amsterdam/Diemen